Long Buckby: History

-The villages name origin is uncertain.
+The origin of the name of the village is uncertain.
 'Bukki's farm/settlement' or 'Bucca's farm/settlement'.
-Alternatively, 'he-goat farm/settlement'.
+Alternatively, 'billy-goat farm/settlement'.

 Long Buckby has a history going back approximately 1,000 years to the Vikings when all of northern, central and eastern England came under the Danelaw.
-The village was recorded in the Domesday Book as Buchebei, its prefix was first recorded in the Elizabethan era in reference to the length of the village.
+The village was recorded in Domesday Book as Buchebei and its prefix was first recorded in the Elizabethan era in reference to the length of the village.

-Near the centre of the village are the remaining earthworks of a medieval castle, which was probably built by the lords of the manor, the de Quincy family in the 12th century.
-The castle was likely an earth and timber construction, built by 1150 AD, and occupied until some time after 1200 AD.
-The surviving earthworks known locally as 'The Mounts' consist of an oval ring surrounded by a ditch.
+Near the centre of the village are the remaining earthworks of a medieval castle, which was probably built by the lords of the manor, the de Quincy family, in the 12th century.
+The castle was likely an earth and timber construction, built by 1150 AD and occupied until some time after 1200 AD.
+The surviving earthworks, known locally as The Mounts, consist of an oval ring surrounded by a ditch.

-The parish church of St Lawrence has a tower which dates to the 12th century, with the rest of the building added later.
+The tower of the parish church of St Lawrence dates to the 12th century, with the rest of the building added later.

-Long Buckby was once a thriving industrial village: In the 17th century, a woolen industry was established, and Long Buckby became a centre of weaving and woolcombing.
+Long Buckby was once a thriving industrial village: In the 17th century a woollen industry was established and Long Buckby became a centre of weaving and woolcombing.
 After 1800 this went into decline and was replaced by a thriving shoemaking industry.
-This was enhanced by the arrival of the Grand Union Canal nearby in the early 19th century, upon which Long Buckby had a busy wharf.
-The shoemaking industry went into gradual decline in the 20th century, and had died out by 2000.
+This was enhanced by the arrival of the Grand Union Canal in the early 19th century, upon which Long Buckby had a busy wharf.
+The shoemaking industry went into gradual decline in the 20th century and had died out by 2000.

-Since the 1960s, the construction of the nearby M1 motorway, spurred expansion of the village from around 2,500 inhabitants to over 4,000, and has caused the nature of the village to change into a residential and commuter village.
+Since the 1960s the construction of the nearby M1 motorway has spurred expansion of the village from around 2,500 inhabitants to more 4,000 and has caused the nature of the village to change into a residential and commuter village.

-Nonconformity was a strong tradition in the village, with a chapel of the United Reform Church built here in 1707, the present building was built in 1771.
+Nonconformity was a strong tradition in the village, with a chapel of the United Reform Church built here in 1707.
+The present building was built in 1771.